-In the case of BCM, it is constantly necessary to assess whether BCM is regularly corrected following changes to personnel or clients, etc. Furthermore, inspection and assessment should be conducted to check whether BCM adapts to, or is corrected as a result of, changes in business offices, manufacturing lines and operation methods (including operation processes), the introduction of new products or services, changes in business from the conclusion of new contracts, etc., requirements from stakeholders, environmental changes such as revision of laws and regulations, and various other factors.
-In addition, clients should be examined in terms of supply chains.
+In the case of BCM, it is constantly necessary to assess whether BCM is regularly corrected following changes to personnel or customers, etc. Furthermore, inspection and assessment should be conducted to check whether BCM adapts to, or is corrected as a result of, changes in business offices, manufacturing lines and operation methods (including operation processes), the introduction of new products or services, changes in business from the conclusion of new contracts, etc., requirements from stakeholders, environmental changes such as revision of laws and regulations, and various other factors.
+98 In addition, customers should be examined in terms of supply chains.